 The key word here is “earn.”
 That’s right, you can’t choose whether Google pulls sitelinks into your search results; they are generated by Google’s ever-changing algorithms.
 However, you can influence Google to display them.

-It sounds like a bit of a gamble, but regardless of whether you get sitelinks out of your efforts, you will still be making valuable improvements to your site.
+It sounds like a bit of a gamble.
+However, regardless of whether you get sitelinks out of your efforts, you will still be making valuable improvements to your site and helping Google grasp your site's content and understand the purpose each page serves.
 To increase your chances of earning sitelinks, you can:

 - Optimize your site content